-The Archives & Library is open Wednesday through Saturday, 10 a.m. - 5 p.m.
+The Archives & Library is open Wednesday through Saturday, 10:00 a.m - 5:00 p.m.
 There is no charge for visiting the Archives & Library.
 We page materials from our stacks 10:00 a.m - 4:15 p.m.
 No paging service is available Saturdays noon - 1 p.m.

-We ask that all patrons register for a library card at the Welcome Desk in the entrance of the Ohio History Connection.
-Our catalog is available online (http://www.ohiohistory.org/catalog) should you wish to explore our holdings before your visit.
+We ask that all patrons register for a library card at the Welcome Desk at the entrance of the Ohio History Connection.
+Our catalog is available online (ohiohistory.org/catalog) should you wish to explore our holdings before your visit.

 We have a closed stacks system.
 You will need to fill out a call slip for the collection(s) you wish to view.
 Our staff will page the items from our stacks, and deliver them to you for your review.
 For manuscript collections and State Archives, we ask that you examine one box at a time, maintaining file order.

 You are welcome to bring a laptop or other device to assist with research.
-The bags that they come in must be stored in a locker.
+All bags must be stored in a locker.
 We have lockers available on the third floor in the lobby area outside the entrance to the library.
 The lockers require a quarter to release the key that locks them.
 We have electrical outlets in the bases of the lamps at each library table.
 We also have WiFi in our library.
 No handheld or personal scanners are allowed.

 We do allow digital cameras for personal research purposes.
 You will be asked to read and sign a Digital Camera Policy form so that you understand our procedures.
-All other photocopying is done by our staff.
+Our staff completes all other photocopying needs.
 We have an electronic overhead scanner that will scan to pdf if you bring a flash drive.
 We charge 25 cents per page copied or scanned.
 We ask that you use pencils, no pens.
 We do provide pencils for our visitors.

 The Archives & Library benefits from the generosity of our donors to strengthen the printed materials collection.
 We acquire materials with a strong relationship to Ohio's history that will be useful to our researchers.
 Selection is guided by our Printed Materials Policy.
 Consideration is given to materials that are bound, indexed and sensibly arranged.
 Donors will be asked to provide the title, author, publication date and condition when offering any items.